 Websites that blog have more inbound links than those that don’t, and most consumers prefer learning about a company or business through its blog, not its ads.
 Blog content is for online store visitors what domain authority is to Google: the more relevant posts and valuable content they see, the more likely they are to trust you and make a purchase.

 4. Get Help from Professional Services

 This is why getting professional help isn’t something to shy away from.
-It takes some skill to write Shopify SEO optimized articles that leave a good impression and make people feel positive about your business, or, better yet, convince them to buy something and feel good about it.
+It takes some skill to create guest posts that leave a good impression and make people feel positive about your business, or, better yet, convince them to buy something and feel good about it.
 Not everybody can do that or even learn the essentials of these skills.